Medical condition Hip prosthesis – the artificial hip joint

-The hip joint is made up of the hip socket (acetabulum) and the femoral head (caput femoris).
-These are covered by a protective layer of cartilage, and the synovial fluid between these two surfaces absorbs friction and lubricates the joint.
+The hip joint is made up of the hip socket and the femoral head.
+These are covered by a smooth layer of cartilage, and the synovial fluid between these two surfaces absorbs friction and further lubricates the joint.
 The rim of the hip socket is surrounded by the labrum, a ring of fibrous cartilage, which seals the joint.
 Finally, the entire hip joint is surrounded by a tight capsule and a powerful layer of muscle.

 When it comes to locomotion, the gluteal muscles (abductors) play a particularly key role, as they keep the pelvis horizontal when walking and thus prevent limping.
 Important nerves run along the front and back of the hip joint.
 The blood vessels, which supply the extremities, run into the leg beneath the groin along the front surface of the hip joint.

 As a ball-and-socket joint, the hip joint enables movement in different directions.
 It also has to distribute the weight of the body to the legs and ensure the stability of the upper body.

 The most common condition affecting the hip joint is osteoarthritis, when the layer of cartilage protecting the femoral head and the hip socket is worn away.
 The joint loses its fit, the bone forms bony deposits (osteophytes) around the edges, and wear particles develop, which cause inflammation and pain.
 The onset of hip osteoarthritis can be as early as between the ages of 30 and 40, but is usually seen between the ages of 50 and 60.